fmerinocasallo/slicer-env/README.md

-# Docker Image for 3D Slicer application from web broswer
+# Docker Image for 3D Slicer application from web browser

 # Build the docker images